laravel/docs/scheduling.md

 	* * * * * php /path/to/artisan schedule:run 1>> /dev/null 2>&1

 This Cron will call the Laravel command scheduler every minute.
-Then, Laravel evaluates your scheduled jobs and runs the jobs that are due.
+Then, Laravel evaluates your scheduled tasks and runs the tasks that are due.

 <a name="defining-schedules"></a>
 ## Defining Schedules